IvanMcCauley/Project_Dashcam-Lane-Detection/README.md

 - Demonstrate computer vision skills for AV perception
 - Build a clean, realistic implementation suitable for GitHub/portfolio
-- Prepare for roles in ADAS/autonomy at companies like BMW, Waymo, Mobileye, etc.
+- Prepare for roles in ADAS/autonomy
 - Most importantly - to learn as much as I can

 ---